Support for understanding your doing

 Compassion is integrative as the circle is.
 It is not exclusive as the famous dream of Jakob's ladder suggests.
 The metaphor of Jakob's ladder (Old Testament) tells about the opportunity to live in grace and climb top.
 Falling out of grace comes with a deep crash

 Individual thriving and orientation towards success seems to stand opposite to the ethics of Sarah's circle: The symbol of the circle has no upwarding spirale for personal agency or progression of the individual.
-The ethics of the collective seem to be guideline
+Ethics of the collective seem to be guideline here

 RE is the capacity to respond flexible towards individualistic and collective issues depending on the given situation